kabeer11000/drive-legacy/README.md

 ------------------------------------------
-Designed and developed by Kabeer Jaffri.
+Designed and developed by <a href="https://github.com/kabeer11000">Kabeer Jaffri</a>.
 ------------------------------------------
 Credits: